TensorIR: An Abstraction for Automatic Tensorized Program Optimization: Introduction

 Deploying high-performance machine learning models has become an emerging challenge in various areas, including image recognition \cite{he2016deep, simonyan2014very, howard2017mobilenets}, natural language processing \cite{vaswani2017attention, devlin2018bert, radford2019language}, and games \cite{mnih2013playing, lillicrap2015continuous, schulman2017proximal}.
 The advances in machine learning bring demands to support a broad range of models.
 In the meantime, there are increasing demands to deploy smart applications to a broad spectrum of devices ranging from servers to embedded environments.

 The wave of hardware specialization further complicates the problem~(\autoref{fig:hw-trend}).
-Driven by the goal of machine learning acceleration, modern hardware backends introduce specialized primitives to speed up tensor computations.
+Driven by the goal of machine learning acceleration, modern hardware backends introduce specialized primitives to speed up tensor computations (e.g., Nvidia Tensor Core~\cite{nvidia2017tensorcore}, Google TPU~\cite{jouppi2017datacenter}).
 Domain experts also start to develop micro-kernel primitives, which carefully organize a series of highly optimized instructions to perform a sub-computation to speed up domain-specific tensor operator libraries.
 These hardware instructions and micro-kernel primitives typically operate on multi-dimensional tensor regions and effectively perform tensor operations such as multi-dimensional loads, dot product, and matrix multiplication~(\autoref{fig:hw-trend}).
 We call these opaque tensor computation acceleration constructs \emph{tensorized intrinsics} and transformation procedure to use these intrinsic \emph{tensorization}.
 In order to get the best out of these hardware backends, modern machine learning systems need to optimize programs that contain hierarchical loop nests, multi-dimensional loads, and tensor intrinsics -- we call this problem \emph{tensorized program optimization}.

 Most of the current tensorized programs are optimized by domain experts, who compose tensorized primitives together with multi-dimensional loops, threading patterns, and data caching to craft specialized kernel libraries such as Intel MKL-DNN~\cite{intel2017mkldnn}, ARM Compute Library~\cite{acl} and NVIDIA cuDNN~\cite{chetlur2014cudnn}.
 These libraries are then used by machine learning frameworks such as TensorFlow~\cite{abadi2016tensorflow}, PyTorch~\cite{paszke2019pytorch} and MXNet ~\cite{chen2015mxnet}.
-However, huge engineering efforts are required to support the growing sets of models and backends.
+However, huge engineering efforts are required to support the growing sets of models and backends, and it takes iteration cycles for these libraries to adapt to the rapidly changing and growing machine learning applications, which hinders the evolution of new machine learning models.